Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: The STATIONARY SCHEME

 \section{The STATIONARY SCHEME}

-To probe potential variations in nuclear transition energies induced by an oscillating dark matter background, we consider a static measurement proposal for the ultra-sharp Mossbauer isotopes~\cite{Gao:2023ggo}.
-A fixed baseline is introduced between the emitter and the absorber.
-As the dark matter field modulates the transition energies of both the emitter and absorber, resonant absorption occurs only when the energy of the emitted photon matches the altered nuclear energy level of the absorber.
-By arranging multiple absorbers at different vertical positions relative to the emitter, the system becomes sensitive to small energy shifts.
-The location along the vertical axis where resonant absorption is maximized thus provides a direct measurement of the energy variation, allowing us to infer the influence of the dark matter field on nuclear properties.
+To probe possible variations in nuclear transition energies induced by an oscillating dark matter background, we consider a static measurement scheme based on a Mössbauer resonance absorber with an ultra-narrow linewidth~\cite{Gao:2023ggo}.
+As illustrated in Fig.~\ref{Fig:Measurement}, a fixed baseline $L$ is established between the emitter and the absorber, while the absorber and the detector are arranged along the vertical direction.
+The right panel schematically displays the absorption spectrum measured by the detector.
+In the presence of the Earth's gravitational field, the displacement of the absorption peak can be used to infer the nuclear energy shift.

-As illustrated in Fig.~\ref{Fig:Measurement}, the distance between the emitter and the absorber is denoted by $L$, while the absorber and the detector are arranged along the vertical direction.
-If a photon emitted by the source is not resonantly absorbed by the absorber, it passes through and is recorded by the photon detector.
-Owing to the gravitational redshift induced by the Earth’s gravitational potential, a vertical displacement of the photon leads to a shift in its energy.
-At a specific height, this energy shift can bring the photon into resonance with the absorber, thereby enabling resonant absorption.
+Under standard Mössbauer resonance conditions, when the emitter and the absorber are located at the same gravitational potential, i.e., at the same height $Z_0$, the nuclear transition energies of the source and the absorber are perfectly matched, allowing the emitted photons to be resonantly absorbed without recoil.
+If dark matter couples to nucleons, it can induce tiny shifts in the nuclear energy levels, leading to a small energy offset $\Delta E$ in the emitted photons.
+In this case, an absorber placed at the same height no longer satisfies the resonance condition, and resonant absorption is suppressed, so that more photons pass through the absorber and are recorded by the detector.

+Resonance can be restored by exploiting the gravitational redshift effect to compensate for the energy mismatch.
+In the Earth's gravitational field, the photon energy changes as it propagates along the vertical direction.
+Therefore, by introducing a small vertical displacement $\Delta Z$ of the absorber, one creates a difference in gravitational potential that induces a corresponding redshift or blueshift in the photon energy.
+In the weak-field limit near the Earth's surface, the relation between the energy shift and the vertical displacement is given by

+where $g$ is the gravitational acceleration and $E$ is the photon energy.
+When the gravitationally induced shift compensates the dark-matter-induced energy offset $\Delta E$, resonance is restored at the displaced position.
+Thus, by measuring the vertical displacement $\Delta Z$ at which resonant absorption is maximized, for example through scanning the absorption line, one can infer the corresponding energy shift $\Delta E$, thereby providing a means to probe or constrain the coupling between dark matter and nuclear energy levels.